Solving the IngramSpark 240% Ink Limit Problem

-If you are a self-publisher or an indie author using IngramSpark, you have likely encountered the dreaded “Total Ink Coverage” (TAC) or “Total Ink Limit” (TIC) error.
-Your PDF looks perfect on screen, but the pre-flight check at IngramSpark screams that your colors are too “dense” (exceeding 240%).
+If you are a self-publisher or an indie author using IngramSpark, you have likely encountered the frustrating “Total Ink Coverage” (TAC) or “Total Ink Limit” (TIC) error.
+Your PDF looks perfect on screen, but the pre-flight check rejects it because your colors are too “dense” (exceeding 240%).

-As the Chief Architect at GCRflow, I see this issue daily.
-In this guide, I will explain why this happens and how you can fix it professionally.
+This issue comes up frequently in prepress workflows.
+In this guide, we will explain why this happens and how you can fix it professionally.

 Why 240%?
 Understanding the Limit